-- If you have reached state pension credit age, your award will not have any further reduction applied unless you have a partner who has not yet reached pension age.
+- If you have reached state pension age, your calculated Council Tax Reduction award will not have any further reduction applied unless you have a partner who has not yet reached pension age.

 - If you have not reached state pension credit age, your award will be reduced to 27.11% unless any of the things listed below apply to you or your partner in which case your award will be reduced to 13.56%

 - War Pension